 Well, the answer might be in some of the long-term trends that the short-term media lens is too cramped to see.

-Energy prices may be rising, but energy itself is much less important to consumers and the overall economy than it once was.
+Energy prices may be rising, but energy itself is much less important to consumers and to the overall economy than it once was.

 And I mentioned this two weeks ago, and everybody poo-pooed me when I was talking about how gasoline prices today are not at their all-time high compared to the family budget.

-And everybody it doesn't matter, right?
+And everybody, it doesn't matter, right?

-Everything's humanity.
+Everything's humanitarian.

-It may not be as high as it was in 1990.
+It may not be as high as it was in 1980.

 It's still high.